-- If you are expected to be released quickly, you might be allowed to wear your street clothes, if not you you will have to change into a jail issued jumpsuit.
+- If you are expected to be released quickly, you might be allowed to wear your street clothes, if not you will have to change into a jail issued jumpsuit.

 Have you ever been booked into jail?
 If so, please tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people that get arrested make it through the process?

 Speak Your Mind